moddedmc-wiki/fabric-modding-wiki/docs/sounds/index.md

 grid_navigation:
     - header: Basics Of Sounds
     - title: Use Your First Sound
-      excerpt: Learn how to use a registered Sound.
+      excerpt: Learn how to play sound.
       cta: Read more
       url: '/sounds/using-sound'
-    - title: Register a custom SoundEvent
+    - title: Registering Custom Sounds
-      excerpt: Learn how to implement your own sounds.
+      excerpt: Learn how to register your own sounds.
       cta: Read more
       url: '/sounds/register-custom-sounds'
     # - title: Register new Music discs